How to return to guiding after a break

-- Finally, you'll need to decide what exciting activities you are going to run – we have a range of ready-made programmes available or there's lots to choose from on the Adventures at home hub.
+- Finally, you'll need to decide what exciting activities you are going to run – there's lots to choose from on the Adventures at home hub.
 By reading volunteer blogs and joining volunteer webinars, you can also learn from other volunteers what works best.

 Step 4: meeting outdoors